rxsharp/custom-initializr-template/readme.md

-# This is a H5BP customized boilerplate
+# Portfolio Template
+## Description
-This project uses the responsive template
+This project is a simple portfolio template that uses initializr.

+## Additions
+- Google Fonts - Raleway